Deploy ISO Image as a File on a FAT32 Formatted USB Stick

 The following deployment process copies the ISO image as an additional file to the USB stick and makes the USB stick bootable.
-The ability to boot from the stick is configured through a SYSLINUX feature which allows to loopback mount an ISO file and boot the kernel and initrd directly from the ISO file.
+The ability to boot from the stick is configured through a SYSLINUX feature that allows you to loopback mount an ISO file and boot the kernel and initrd directly from the ISO file.

-1. Install the live-grub-stick package from software.opensuse.org:
+1. Install the live-grub-stick package from software.opensuse.org.

-2. Plug in a USB stick
+2. Plug in a USB stick.

 $ sudo lsblk --fs